Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 Leningrad warriors.

-During the long months of blockade they were holding off the enemy on the approaches to the hero-city.
+they were holding off the enemy on the approaches to the Hero-City.

 The enemy used all its might to break through to the great city of Lenin,

-These troops fought their way till the Riga bay,
+These troops fought their way to the Riga bay,

-The combined regiment of the Third Belorussian Front.
+The combined regiment of the 3rd Belorussian Front.

 They conducted the heroic break-through at Oder,

-and came to the shore of the Baltic Sea.
+and reached the shore of the Baltic Sea.

-The best warriors of the combined regiment of the First Belorussian Front carry 26 banners.
+of the combined regiment of the 1st Belorussian Front.

 Its path goes from the Ukrainian steppe and to Prague.